mauricioarauujo/spaceship-titanic/README.md

 # Kaggle's Spaceship-Titanic Project with Kedro and MLflow.

-Welcome to the Spaceship-Titanic project repository, where we explore and apply MLOps techniques using the Kedro and MLflow tools.
+Welcome to the Spaceship-Titanic project repository, where I explore and apply MLOps techniques using the Kedro and MLflow tools.
 In this project, I aim to enhance my experiences in developing, training, and deploying Machine Learning models, following best practices.

 ## About the Project